rdeepak-711/SimpleAPP/README.md

 APP 12:
     A loading screen animation created using HTML and CSS.
 The animation is all about the timing in the animation and the opacity of the colours used.

+APP 13:
+    Bouncy ball loader page created using HTML, CSS and JS.
+The JS also shows a way to add loader page to a website.

+APP 14:
+    Login and Sign up page created using HTML, CSS and JS.
+Th page is designed so that people can easily hop for one to another at ease.